kstenerud/technicalsourcery/blog/content/posts/line-lengths.md

 Neato!
 That was fun, but it's better to use the right tool for the job.
 Enter [Gnuplot](http://www.gnuplot.info/)!

 Gnuplot is a graph generator that can be invoked from the command line to generate pretty plots and graphs.
 It's incredibly useful and powerful, but as a result has a steep learning curve.
-A good programmer is lazy, so I cheated and copied from [my neighbor](http://gnuplot-surprising.blogspot.com/2011/09/statistic-analysis-and-histogram.html).
+Here's a quick gnuplot program copied from [my neighbor](http://gnuplot-surprising.blogspot.com/2011/09/statistic-analysis-and-histogram.html).

 **linecounts.gnu:**